Types of Yucca Plants (With Pictures) – Identification Guide

 Buckley’s Yucca (Yucca constricta)

 Buckley’s yucca plant is an evergreen perennial shrub that thrives in rocky, sandy soil in hot deserts.
 This yucca variety usually grows in stemless clumps between 1 and 3 ft.
 (0.3 – 1 m) tall.
-Buckley’s yucca is identified by its narrow, twisting leaves that are pale blue to dark green.
+Buckley’s yucca is identified by its narrow, twisting leaves that are greenish-blue to dark green.

 Buckley’s yucca is ideal for landscapes that have poor, infertile soil.
 Looking up close, you’ll also see thread-like filaments growing among the foliage.
 Tall flowering panicles up to 5 ft.
 (1.5 m) rise from the middle of the plant when it blooms.